Whatsapp Icon

 • Fortified breakfast cereals

-In conclusion, while zinc supplementation shows promise for managing taste and appetite changes in cancer patients, its only one piece of the nutritional puzzle.
-A holistic approach, including individualized nutritional counselling and support, is essential for optimal care and recovery.
+In conclusion, while zinc supplementation shows promise for managing taste and appetite changes in cancer patients, it is only one piece of the nutritional puzzle.
+A holistic approach, including individualized nutritional counseling and support, is essential for optimal care and recovery.

 FAQs about Zinc and Cancer